 REALLY BIG PRINTS!!
 A “Steamroller Printmaking Event” organized by Berel Lutsky – UW Manitowoc, Ben Rinehart – Lawrence University, the Hamilton Wood Type & Printing Museum and the Rahr-West Art Museum.

-The City of Manitowoc has graciously donated the use of the steamroller (and driver) for a special 5-day printmaking event in late July 2014 and agreed to mount an exhibit of the prints at the city’s Rahr-West Art Museum.
+The City of Manitowoc has graciously donated the use of the steamroller for a special 5-day printmaking event July 21-25, 2014 and agreed to mount an exhibit of the prints at the city’s Rahr-West Art Museum.
 Artists are invited to prepare and bring a large-scale relief matrix and print an edition of large relief prints.
 Accomodations are available in town or, you and your team can camp on the UW-Manitowoc grounds.
 Some materials will be provided during the event.
 The culmination of this project will be an exhibition of the prints at the Rahr West Art Museum August 9- 17, 2014 and then at the Hamilton Wood Type & Printing Museum.
 ReallyBIGPPRINTS!! will travel to the Art Center-Highland Park in March of 2016.